 The Ninth Circuit also disposed of the plaintiffs’ argument related to subsection (c) of the building code exception within EPCA.
 It held that although Washington’s code must give credits in proportion to energy use savings without favoring particular products or methods, “Congress intended not mathematical perfection, but rather preventing the building code from discriminating between products and building methods.
 [The Washington code] achieves this objective by awarding credits for average equivalent energy use for each option in different situations.”

 So what does the decision mean for green building policy generally?
-First, it’s important to note what the court pointed out at the very outset of its opinion: BIAW “is the first case at the appellate level to consider EPCA’s preemption-exemption provision.”
+Well, first and foremost this means that there will be a set of rules and regulations to adhere to when it comes to energy efficiency.
+For HVAC units for example, professionals from services like those available at https://accurateelectricplumbingheatingandair.com/cooling/ would have to come in and service said units regularly, ensuring they are operating at peak performance.
+In the legal side of things, it’s important to note what the court pointed out at the very outset of its opinion: BIAW “is the first case at the appellate level to consider EPCA’s preemption-exemption provision.”
 But coupled now with the AHRI decisions from Judge Vazquez, and Judge Bryan’s opinion at the District Court level, there is a growing body of law related to what many commentators have described as the “convoluted” EPCA building code exception.
 As more state and local governments attempt to craft energy efficiency codes, more challenges could ensue.
 And if that happens, this body of law will continue to grow.

 But perhaps most importantly these types of lawsuits will shed increased light on EPCA’s requirements and spur legislators to consider the preemption implications of proposed legislation as it relates to energy efficiency at the state and local levels.
 Indeed, in her very first opinion in AHRI, Judge Vazquez wrote that “the drafters of the [Albuquerque] code were unaware of the long-standing federal statutes governing the energy efficiency of certain HVAC and water heating products and expressly preempting state regulation of these products when the code was drafted and, as a result, the code, as enacted, infringes on an area preempted by federal law.”